rl-institut/spice_ev/doc/source/code.rst

 The generate scripts prepare input files for the simulation with SpiceEV.
-Most generate scripts create a scenario json, containing information about the vehicles, the trips, the charging stations, grid connectors as well as optional inputs such as stationary batteries, external load, feed-in or grid signal time series.
+Most generate scripts create a scenario json, containing information about the vehicles, the trips, the charging stations, grid connectors as well as optional inputs such as stationary batteries, fixed load, local power plants or grid signal time series.
 The module 'generate_schedule' prepares a csv file of grid operator schedules and adds this schedule to an existing input json.

 Generate_from_statistics